mcrl/tt-metal/models/demos/qwen3/docs/MoE_implementation_analysis.md

 ## Conclusion

-The implementation closely follows the plan with practical adjustments for:
+The implementation closely follows the plan with key features:
-- **Simplicity**: Replicated routing tensors instead of sharded; single-core implementation
+- **Device-Local Routing**: Sharded routing tensors (E/D per device) as specified in the plan, achieving D× memory reduction
 - **Correctness**: FP32 accumulation for better precision
-- **Flexibility**: Shape variants to handle single/multi-device cases
+- **Efficient Filtering**: Reverse mapping algorithm in kernel for O(1) device-expert lookup
-- **Future-ready**: Function names and structure prepared for multi-core optimization
+- **Future-ready**: Single-core implementation with structure prepared for multi-core optimization

 All planned APIs are implemented, tested, and working.
-The deviations from the plan are well-justified engineering decisions that maintain correctness while improving usability.
+The implementation aligns well with the plan's design of device-local outputs and sharded tensor distribution.
 Multi-core optimization is planned but not yet implemented.